Spring 2025

 Prerequisites: ENGL 1007 or 1010 or 1011 or 2011; open to juniors or higher.

-This course will feature a multi-disciplinary inquiry into the diversity of American societies and cultures, identifying the myths and realities at the heart of what is considered America or American.
-We will trace the “narrative problem” of America through prominent figures in the field of American studies: foundational scholars like Richard Slotkin, Donald Pease, and Toni Morrison as well as contemporary research from Grace Hong, Josephina Saldana-Portillo, Lucy Maddox, Gerald Horne, and others.
+This interdisciplinary research and writing-centered class will focus on the role of LAND to what is considered America or American.
+The class will provide an introduction and overview of research methods in American Studies.
+We will read foundational and contemporary research as well as discuss fiction, film, poetry, and other forms of artistic representation.
 Students will write weekly responses, two short research assignments, a midterm, and a final exam.
 Course time will be used for short lectures, class discussion, group work, and individual presentations.
 This course is open to anyone.
 There are no recommended prerequisites.

 3320: Literature and Culture of India